 Puerto Rico is a territory belonging to the United States.
 Its finances are overseen by a federally-appointed governing board and, as Justice Sotomayor pointed out in the same arguments, “It’s illusory to think that Puerto Rico’s local economy could match the federal economy and give those tax resources to its needy.”

 Did the original framers of Section 933 believe that it would benefit Puerto Rico and its residents?
 It has not done so.

-The average resident of Puerto Rico, like half of the households in the states, would not pay income tax.
+The average resident of Puerto Rico, like half of the households in the states, would not pay income tax if Puerto Rico had th4e same tax obligations as states.
 In fact, most would receive money back from the federal government because of the tax credits available for low income households.
-These tax credits might be extended to Puerto Rico bay the current Congress — but if so, they can be taken away again by a future Congress.
+These tax credits have been extended to Puerto Rico by the current Congress — but they can be taken away again by a future Congress.